anitakate/Kate-palace/README.md

 This is to make sure that what one is doing is correct and to check if the changes made are taking place.

 Deployment
-Add additional notes about how to deploy this on a live system
+Opening a live server using chrome .

 Built With
 Dropwizard - The web framework used